 Take a look at the nutrition label for oatmeal granola/muesli bars.
 Not only does each bar contain a whopping 19g sugar (that’s almost 5 teaspoons), it also contains over 30 ingredients.
 Sugars are listed as brown sugar, high fructose corn syrup, sugar, glycerin, and corn syrup.

-19g of sugar is almost double that the World Health Organisation are recommending of 10g sugar per DAY.
+19g of sugar is almost double that the World Health Organisation is recommending 10g sugar per DAY.
 There are 43g carbs/60g bar = 72%.
-To make things even worse, they contain hydrogenated soybean oils, and cottonseed oils.
+To make things even worse, they contain hydrogenated soybean oils and cottonseed oils.
 Not one ingredient here makes me want to buy these, let alone feed them to my children.WOW!
-Sugar Free & Grain Free Granola Bars.
+Sugar-Free & Grain-Free Granola Bars.
 So simple to make.
 Just throw everything in the blender.
 Genius!Click To Tweet

-Let me know in the comments if you find a cereal bar which is even worse.
+Let me know in the comment, if you find a cereal bar which is even worse.

 Grain Free Granola Bars

 Stop buying the sugary granola bars.
 They are fortified, incredibly high in carbs, grains and unhealthy oils.
 Make grain free granola bars instead, and then you really know what goes into them.

 Place all the ingredients in the blender.